 This can increase their chances of developing Alzheimer’s later in life.
-So exercise is of the utmost importance.
+Another key point noted was physical exercise is of the utmost importance.

-For me the most interesting finding was that the nuns who had the most positive outlook in their youthful writings tended to live longer and may have even avoided the ravages of a disease.
+For me, the most interesting finding was the nuns who had the most positive outlook in their youthful writings tended to live longer.
+Some may have even avoided the ravages of this disease.

-This once again points out the important of positive thinking on our lives.
+This once again points out the importance of positive thinking in our lives.

-It is my life goal to let people know that their present and future happiness is in their hands.
+It is my goal to let people know that their present and future happiness is in their hands.
 No one has to accept living in a dark space.
-Making changes in this area of your life can alter everything including health issues that will affect you in your golden years.
+Afterall it really is heartening to see that making changes in this area of your life can keep you healthy into your golden years.